Call us myHUB

 If your home uses a prepayment meter, you can still switch to a no standing charge tariff.

 The pros and cons of a no standing charge tariff for customers who pre-pay for energy are much the same as any other tariff.
-You may face a higher unit rate and you should compare the full cost of your tariffs to find out how much you can save by switching.
+You may face a higher unit rate, and you should compare the full cost of your tariffs to find out how much you can save by switching.

-How to switch energy suppliers
+How to Switch

 • Compare